omgardner/lan-file-sharer/README.md

 - the backend is hosted on a different port: `http://192.168.0.15:5000`

 > The command line will output where it's being hosted, and should open a new tab in your browser once the frontend has launched

+## Why I made this
+- to learn ReactJS
+- to learn MVC pattern
+- i've always been interested in UIs but found it daunting in the past
+- I'd like to transition towards a career path that more involves web development.

 ## More Images
 ![ui-mobile-files-uploaded](https://github.com/omgardner/lan-file-sharer/blob/main/docs/ui-mobile-files-uploaded.png?raw=true)